vmware/differential-datalog/doc/testing/testing.md

 1. Create a file named `test/datalog_tests/<test>.dl`, where `<test>` is the name of your test.
 1. Create your test program, including type declarations, relations, functions, and rules.
-1. Run `stack test` anywhere in the source tree.
+1. Run `stack test` (or `stack test --ta '-p <test>'` to run an individual test only) anywhere in the source tree.
 The test script will automatically validate and compile the program.
 Fix any compilation errors.
 If you get a rust compilation error message starting with something like `cargo test failed with exit code ExitFailure 101`,